 Explore one of my Geo-Inquiry projects if you want to learn more!

-Try following those 5 steps and you will see that covering sustainable development goals will become more natural and the students will definitely enjoy the lessons that are related to the environment.
+Try following those 5 steps, and you will see that covering sustainable development goals will become more natural.
+In addition, the students will definitely enjoy the lessons that are related to the environment.

-The importance of early childhood environmental education is monumental because growing up immersed in nature is the only effective way to protect our planet since we cannot protect something we do not understand.
-By understanding the importance of nature, we aim not to protect it, but to preserve it by not creating environmental issues at all.
+The importance of early childhood environmental education is monumental.
+Growing up immersed in nature is the only effective way to protect our planet since we cannot protect something we do not understand.
+By understanding the importance of nature, we aim not to protect it but to preserve it by not creating environmental issues.